jamesmeneghello/pynab/README.md

 in Ubuntu's repos).
 Installing things in the wrong order can break everything.
 Installing grunt/bower from aptitude can break everything, and using sudo in the wrong place can break everything.
-If you're having trouble with permissions and package errors, try running `npm cache clear` and `rm -rf ~/.npm` before removing/reinstalling NPM 1.3.10 and any node.js packages that came from aptitude.
+If you're having trouble with permissions and package errors, try running `rm -rf node_modules`, `npm cache clear`, `rm -rf ~/.npm` before removing/reinstalling NPM 1.3.10 and any node.js packages that came from aptitude.

 A semi-reliable way to install the required packages is below (be careful of sudo use):